 Etiology of Long COVID

-SARS-CoV-2 was identified as the viral cause of acute COVID-19 infections in December 2019.
+In December 2019, SARS-CoV-2 was identified as the viral cause of acute COVID-19 infections.
 However, extensive testing by the NIH has been unable to pinpoint the underlying cause of long COVID symptoms in most cases.
-One of the reasons that long COVID is difficult to identify is that many conditions are similar to those of other disorders or conditions.
+One reason that long COVID is difficult to identify is that many conditions are similar to those of other disorders or conditions.

 The etiology of long COVID has not been identified.
 Although the basic disease pathogenesis remains to be established, several hypotheses have been proposed.6